-Dennis supported Revive Liberia Missions that helps indigenous churches in Liberia by providing resources and training for economic development.
-Wood-Mizer, a sawmill manufacturer, and others have supplied three sawmills to Buchanan, helping Christians there provide jobs for themselves and support for their churches.
+Revive Liberia Missions of Spencer, Indiana, helps indigenous churches in the Alive Liberia network by providing resources and training for economic development and pastoral support.
+The ministry, together with Wood-Mizer, a sawmill manufacturer, has supplied three sawmills, parts, and personnel in Buchanan, helping Christians provide jobs for themselves and support for their churches.

 Please pray for…